CSC510/SQLvsNOSQL/README.md

  (request*100)</th>
  　<th>100</th>
  　<th>1000</th>
+ <th>10000</th>
   </thead>
  <tr>
   <td>user+request</td>
   <td>73</td>
   <td>597</td>
+  <td>4937</td>
  </tr>
  <tr>
   <td>reqeust+house_request+house</td>
   <td>456</td>
   <td>7473</td>
+  <td>88244</td>
  </tr>
 </table>

+The records is the size of "house" and "user" table, each house and user record associated with 100 requests.
+To search a user's request list, using the sql "select * from request where user_id=?".
+To map the relation between request and house, MySQL supports join table and the sql would be like this "select * from request inner join house_request on request.id=house_request.request_id inner join house on house.id=house_request.house_id where house.id=?"
 ###### Analysis
+As we can see, searching requests responding to house takes 10+ times than searching user's requests.
+Notice that when records of user and house is 10000, the request table size is 100*10000.
+Querying user's requests only search in the "request" table while  house's requests would take 2 join operations which consumes large time.
+The result of join even generates larger size of result set.
+Query in that result set pretends to be extremely slow.
+Generally, query across multiple tables using sql operations would take much time than single table.
+The situation get worse when these table scaling up.
-##### Search in nested collections in MongoDB
+##### Search in embedded document in MongoDB
-In MongoDB, each coloumn in a collection also could be a collection.
+In MongoDB, each collection is stored as document.
+Each coloumn inside a collection also could be a collection.
 So we could use nested collections to store the relationship inside the document.
 A huge advantage over SQL when searching in MongoDB is only inside one document without joining.
 ###### Data
 <table border=0 style="border-collapse:collapse;">